keithh-LCM/DEC_340/README.md

-Mostly eagle files an xtra folder has extra documents.
+Mostly eagle files, an xtra folder has extra documents.